Young Children and Their Vision

 Ultraviolet (UV) rays from the sun can cause eye damage, as well as harm the skin.
 Sunglasses are recommended for children and adults.
 To protect eyes, sunglasses should:

-- Come off easily if any cords or strings are attached and pulled.
+- come off easily if any cords or strings are attached and pulled.
+There is a risk of strangulation if the cords or strings do not come off easily.

 If your child wears corrective lenses or glasses, make sure they have UV protection.